Baraat Series: Development and production

 After the success of Azar Ki Ayegi Baraat, Evernew Productions produced its sequel Dolly Ki Ayegi Baraat.
 This time Vasay Chaudhry was the co-writer with Bushra Ansari.
 It was the first time that Vasay had written a script for any series.
 The character of Sila was replaced by Ayesha Omar in this series.

 In August 2018, news came out that Bushra Ansari had offered to write the script of the next season of the series.

-Mrs. Chaudhary ka Tarka, a cooking show inspired by Baraat Series, was released in Ramadan 2021.